SpacingBat3/WebCord/docs/Flags.md

   WebCord will be build as a stable release, with some experimental features disabled that are not meant for production build.
 Default build type is `devel`.

 - `WEBCORD_ASAR={true,false}` – if set to `false`, WebCord won't be packaged to the ASAR archive.
 Default is `true`.

+- `WEBCORD_UPDATE_NOTIFICATIONS={true,false}` – if set to `false`, notifications
+  won't show on the new updates; this feature is meant for the package maintainers so they can disable the notifications for their users and let the package manager to handle the update notifications.

 ## 2. Other tools